raspberrypilearning/monster-mashup/en/step_8.md

 - Using a `for` loop and the list of monsters you created, `print` out the name of every monster.

 ### For loops
-`For` loops let you repeat a piece of code for every item in a list, like this:
+`for` loops let you repeat a piece of code for every item in a list, like this:

 ```python
 my_list = ['cat', 'dog', 'rabbit']